NXT-Wheelchair-Team/bci-cursor-control/README.md

 ### Conda and Pipenv

 This Python code for this project utilizes both Conda and Pip to manage packages.
-Conda is the preferred default for package installation, with pip used for any Python packages hosted on PyPy.
+Conda is the preferred default for package installation, with pip used for any Python packages hosted on PyPi.
 Pipenv provides a package management layer on top of the Pip installer, enabling dependency locking for deterministic dependency trees.

 ### LFS